-The Patricia A. Doyle Women’s Center serves as UW-Platteville’s central contact for resources and support for women on campus.
-The Women’s Center is committed to creating an environment where women receive equal opportunities and are empowered to utilize their talents and efforts to their fullest extent.
-The center provides all students, faculty and staff with resources related to women’s issues such as books, magazines, journals and videos.
-The Women’s Center seeks to honor the contributions and experiences of women of all ages, classes, physical conditions, sexual orientation, gender identity, spiritual beliefs and ethnic origins.
-Programming, fostering connections, providing resources and advocating for equitable situations for women are the Women’s Center’s main activities.
-The Women’s Center also houses the Alliance office for the lesbian, gay, bisexual, and transgender (LGBT) organization on campus.
-For more information, visit us at http://www.uwplatt.edu/doyle-center, or e-mail email@example.com.
+The Patricia A. Doyle Center for Gender and Sexuality serves as UW-Platteville’s central resource for programming, events, and support around the topic of gender and sexuality.
+The Doyle Center is committed to creating an environment where folks of all identities receive equal opportunities and are empowered to utilize their talents and efforts to their fullest extent.
+The center provides all students, faculty, staff and the community with resources related to gender and sexuality such as books, magazines, journals and videos.
+The Doyle Center seeks to honor the contributions and experiences of all people regardless of their identity.
+Programming, fostering connections, providing resources and advocating for equitable situations all folks are the Doyle Center’s main activities.
+The Doyle Center also houses the Alliance office for the LGBTQ+ organization on campus.
+For more information, visit us at http://www.uwplatt.edu/doyle-center, or e-mail firstname.lastname@example.org.

 Director: Laura Franklin

 Services for Students with Disabilities works to ensure that no qualified student, solely by reason of disability, be denied access to, participation in or the benefits of, any academic program or activity offered by the university.